Air Fryer Broccoli

 Instructions

-• Cut the broccoli into small, even pieces.
-Wash it and pat the pieces dry.
+• Meanwhile, cut the broccoli into small, even florets if using fresh broccoli.
+Rinse it and pat the pieces dry.

-• Then add the broccoli, oil, salt, pepper and garlic powder to a mixing bowl and toss.
+• Add the fresh or frozen broccoli, oil, salt, pepper and garlic powder to a mixing bowl.
+Toss until the broccoli is evenly coated.

 Video